raggsokk/Kraggs.Graphics.OpenGL/Progress.md

 	has appeared.
 To use this calls you need to cast your PixelInternalFormat into one of those.
 	We need to clarify the usage of PixelInternalFormat.

+### Kraggs.Graphics.OpenGL.ARB
+	It seems my understanding of arb functions was not correct.
+	From what I can see all ARB extensions have their functionnames without arb postfix, and therefore Kraggs.Graphics.OpenGL.Core will load them correctly anyway.

+### Kraggs.Graphics.OpenGL.ARB and Kraggs.Graphics.OpenGL.EXT
+	In most cases where your not running full core 4.4 context you will need both of these anyway.
+Why seperate them?
+And all opengl version post 3.0 don't use EXT but all are ARB Extensions.
+So Kraggs.Graphics.OpenGL.EXT have limited use and from issue one above clearly Kraggs.Graphics.OpenGL.ARB have also limited use.